Here’s where we answer all your questions… we hope! You can find out —

 What does it cost?

-…or you can become a Supporting Member – details on our Joining HoGS page .
+You can become a Financial Member – details on our Joining HoGS page .
 Being a financial member gives you free entry to the 50 events (approximately) that we run each year.

 Simply turn up at any event and ask to join.
-You can ask anyone, and they will point you towards one of our nine committee members who will sign you up!
+You can easily find one of our nine committee members because they’ll be wearing name tags.
+They’ll be happy to sign you up!

 Alternatively you can head to our Joining HoGS page for information on how to join from the comfort of your own home.